DannyYu728/Tamagotchi/README.md

-# Tamagotchi & Nyan Cat Shooter
+# Virtual Pet & Nyan Cat Shooter

 ## Description:
 You are Nyan Cat in search of the ultimate SpaceTart.
 One day you came across a rumor that an alienship has arrive on earth carrying the most delicious tart.
 Now you must equip your handy dandy donut ship and battle across time and space to have the ultimate bite!